dbmdz/solr-ocrhighlighting/docs/index.md

     * [ALTO](formats.md#alto)
     * [MiniOCR](formats.md#miniocr)
-- Retrieve all the information needed to render a highlighted snippet view directly from Solr, without post-processing
+- Retrieve all the information needed to render a highlighted snippet view directly from Solr, without post-processing on the client-side
 - Keep your index size manageable by optionally re-using OCR documents on disk for highlighting